kukuu/AGILITY/white-paper/JavaScript-EventLoop.md

 ## The Event Loop

 ```
-The decoupling of the caller from the response allows for the JavaScript runtime to do
+The event Loop is a stack trace that decouples a JavaScript call from its response, allowing for the JavaScript runtime to do
-other things while waiting for your asynchronous operation to complete and their
-callbacks to fire.
+other things while waiting for any asynchronous operation to complete and their callbacks to fire.

 ```